mikandro/url_shortener/README.md

-Certainly!
-Here's the README file for your URL Shortener project, with code examples properly formatted and backticks correctly escaped:

----

 # URL Shortener

 A simple URL shortener service written in Go (Golang) that provides a RESTful API for creating and retrieving shortened URLs.